Synthetify/synthetify-protocol/docs/docs/glossary.md

 ### Risk

 The user can remove provided liquidity at any time.
-However there are a few risks which can affect locked assets.
+However, there are a few risks that can affect locked assets.

 #### Market risk

 Market risk is a possibility to experience losses due to price change.
-Cryptocurrency market is very volatile.
+The cryptocurrency market is very volatile.
 Even 15% APY could not cover sharp market movement price change.

 #### Liquidity Risk

-Liquidity risk is a potential issue especially on micro-cap assets.
-It could happen that exchanging earned asset will be obstructed because of liquidity on the market.
+Liquidity risk is a potential issue, especially on micro-cap assets.
+It could happen that exchanging earned assets will be obstructed because of liquidity on the market.

 #### Rewards Loss Risk